You are hereHome ›

 You don't need to be an expert bird-watcher to help out!

 To take part in the survey, you will need to record your observations via an on-line form.
-To submit this form you will first need to become a member.
+To submit this form you will first need to become a member (or 'Backyard Birder'.
 Membership is free, providing you with your own password that allows us to keep track of repeat records from the same location.
 You can also choose to select a membership option that will allow you to receive email updates of research results and bird news.

 There are three survey methods that you can use to collect the data, depending on your lifestyle: